Ayyu Qassataq (Iñupiaq, Yup’ik & adopted LingĂt) grew up between Anchorage and UĹ‹alaqĹ‚iq

-and Vernita Herdman, and mother to Kutuukhuq, Talialuk, Qanigluk and Inuaałuuraq.
+Stanton and Irene Katchatag, daughter of Doug and Vernita Herdman, and mother to Kutuukhuq,

-She was raised by advocates and has served our Alaska Native and Indigenous communities
+Talialuk, Qanigluk and Inuaałuuraq.
+She was raised by advocates and has served our

-throughout her entire career.
+Alaska Native and Indigenous communities throughout her entire career.

-Ayyu is a founding member of GĂnga and Igniñ Collective, an Alaska Native nonprofit
+of sovereignty, subsistence and spirituality, and is a founding member of GĂnga and

-that seeks to honor and ignite the brilliance and rightful power of our Native peoples
+Igniñ Collective, an Alaska Native nonprofit that seeks to honor and ignite the brilliance

 With experience building Indigenous-centered solutions that elevate awareness, healing,